 Basements are a great addition to your home.
-They add extra living space, extra bedrooms, bathrooms, or they can be used for storage.
+They add extra living space, extra bedrooms, and bathrooms, or they can be used for storage.

 However you may use your basement, it is important that it stays completely dry.